NanoSpicer/PresenceDetector/README.md

 # Presence Detection over TLS
 Presence detection using Bluetooth Low Energy with Arduino Nano 33 IoT reporting to a mosquitto server with MQTT hosted on a Raspberry Pi 4 running Telegraf and Grafana.

+## What is this supposed to do?

+Implements a presence detector with the Nano 33 IoT node reporting to a remote server hosten on a Raspberry Pi 4.

+## Things to take into consideration

+The MCU uses an ESP32 module to have access to WiFi and Bluetooth Low Energy.
+Since both operate on the 2.42GHz band, the same module re-uses the antenna to provide one or the other **BUT NEVER BOTH AT THE SAME TIME**.
+To address this issue, this sketch assumes a 10 second device scanning cycle and afterwards it just reports the device count to the MQTT server.

+Feel free to customize your sketch by providing your own `config.h` file with your own parameters.

+## The approach implemented in the Arduino sketch

+The sketch takes care of detecting all devices _advertising_ Bluetooth Low Energy packets from various sources such as smartbands or smartphones and collects some data from these devices.

+It stablishes 10 second time-frames where the device scans for BLE packets.
+Once the scanning phase is over we disconnect Bluetooth and connect to the WiFi network, _if available_, and report the different devices we've managed to count in the previous phase.
+Once that is done; rinse and repeat.

+The 10 second time-frames are stablish to cope with the problem that the board shared the same antenna to work as a WiFi or a Bluetooth module so we can't simultaenously use them.
+Just one or the other

+Every time we detect a new device we store it using a data-structure of the C++ standard library **std::set<BLEDevice>** which uses as key the MAC address of the newly detected device.
+This way we don't store repeated values: the set data-structure only takes unique entries which we'll identify by the MAC address.

+As we've already mentioned, the scanning time-frame is 10 seconds long and can be easily configured by modifying the C++ header file `config.h` where we can also configure:
+1. SSID and WiFi password
+2. Authorization credentials of our MQTT user
+3. The IP address of our MQTT broker
+4. Disable logging to the serial port

+### Error handling
+In case any network errors occurr, the node will retry to connect to the WiFi network indefinetely.
+In any case: when accessing BLE or WiFi, the node will _busy-wait_ until the chip is ready to be used in order to avoid any possible cascading errors given to hardware not being completely initialized.

+## What is the technological stack on this?

+### Arduino Nano 33 IoT
+* Arduino SDK
+  * ArduinoBLE.h A library that eases access to the BLE
+  * WiFiNINA.h A library that eases access to the WiFi
+  * PubSubClient.h  A MQTT client that supports connections over TLS

+### Rasberry Pi 4
+* **Debian** (Raspbian, for ARM)
+* **Mosquitto**, a MQTT broker that supports TLS connections
+* **InfluxDB**, a database management system focused on temporal series of data
+* **Telegraf**,  it is capable of way more,  but in this project acts as sink-client by subscribing to a topic and forwarding all publications in said topic to InfluxDB
+* **Grafana**, a data aggregation and visualization tool.
+In this project we use it to display data coming from InfluxDB.

+## Sketch dependencies
+* ArduinoBLE.h (by Arduino) 1.2.0
+* WiFiNINA.h (by Arduino) 1.8.9
+* PubSubClient.h (by Nick O'Leary) 2.8.0

 ## Arduino Nano 33 IoT